 Determining the onset date is generally more straightforward if you apply for benefits soon after your disability begins.
 If there’s a significant delay between your disability onset date and your application date, it can be difficult to gather sufficient evidence to support an earlier onset date.

-Importance of the Disability Onset Date
+The Importance of Establishing the Disability Onset Date

-1. Eligibility
+1. Eligibility Criteria

 The onset date is used to ascertain when you have met the waiting period required for disability benefits.
 Payments can commence five months following the onset date.

-3. Back Pay
+2. Back Pay

-4. Continuing Eligibility
+3. Continuing Eligibility

-The onset date is significant for assessing ongoing eligibility for benefits.
+The SSD onset date is significant for assessing ongoing eligibility for benefits.
 The SSA periodically reviews your medical condition to verify if you still qualify for disability benefits based on the initial onset date.

-Factors Influencing the Onset Date
+Which Factors Influence the Onset Date?

-Several factors can influence the determination of your disability onset date.
-The first of these is medical records.
-Think of your medical records as a timeline of your health.
+- Medical Records: Think of your medical records as a timeline of your health.
 They show the progression of your condition and how it affected your ability to work.
 Detailed notes from doctors, hospital visits, and specialists help paint a clear picture of when your disability began.

-Your work history is another crucial factor.
+- Work History: Your work history is another crucial factor.
 If you had to reduce your hours, take on lighter duties, or stop working altogether because of your condition, these changes could indicate when your disability started affecting your job.

-And finally, there are testimonials from others.
+- Other Testimonies: Finally, there are testimonials from others.
 Statements from family members, friends, and coworkers who have witnessed your struggle can add weight to your claim.
 Their observations can corroborate your account and provide additional context.

 Medical records provide objective, documented evidence of your medical condition and its progression over time.
 Without detailed and consistent medical documentation, it can be difficult to establish when your disability began.